mj3b/rgds-ai-governance/docs/ai-governance-technical-architecture.md

   R -->|Approved decisions| D[Delivery Tooling]

 ```
-- Humans are the only actors that can change decision state
-- RGDS is the system of record
-- Delivery tooling consumes approved decisions
+Humans are the only actors that can change decision state.
+RGDS is the system of record.
+Delivery tooling consumes approved decisions

 ---